bonjhhh/gh-jmeter/jmeter-load-tests/README.md

 ## Reporting

-Test results will be sent to the specified Microsoft Teams channel after each test run.
+Test results will be sent to the specified Slack channel after each test run.
 Ensure that the webhook is correctly configured to receive messages.

 ## Usage Guidelines

 - Modify the JMeter test plans in the `jmeter/tests` directory to suit your testing needs.
-- Update the test data in `jmeter/data/test-data.csv` as necessary.
 - Review the results in the `jmeter/results` directory after each test run.